mkevre/Kabar-k-buru-maya/content/actions/learn-github-actions/contexts.md

 ### Example usage of the `strategy` context

-This example workflow uses the `strategy.job-index` property to set a unique name for a log file for each job in a matrix.
+This example workflow uses the `strategy.job-index` property to set a unique name for a log file for each job in a build matrix.

+{% raw %}
 ```yaml{:copy}
 name: Test matrix
 on: push